 UNABLE TO CRITIQUE OTHER SOCIETIES.
-If the

-only measures of right or wrong are the standards of a culture, we cannot criticize any other cultural practices.
+If the only measures of right or wrong are the standards of a culture, we cannot criticize any other cultural practices.
 Being open minded is often a great thing, but there are some things that seem to be wrong regardless of what a culture says, things that many feel we should not tolerate.

-Nazi Germany, Apartheid in S. Africa, Islamic State of Iraq and Syria (ISIS), etc.
+Nazi Germany, Apartheid in S. Africa, Khmer Rouge Regime in Cambodia, etc.